Category: women through history

 Suffering of the tragic Romanov sisters

-According to historian, Helen Rappaport’s books, the family knew their days were numbered.
-Their prison was becoming more dire and heavily guarded.
-The Red guards mocked them in many acts of disrespect.
-It is horrible to think of the suffering of these pretty teenage girls, their invalid brother who had hemophilia and their devoted parents.
-The Romanovs were not nasty people, but a loving family positioned in the wrong time in history.
-Nicholas was not a born leader.
+The Romanovs were not nasty people, but a close loving family trapped in the wrong time in history.
+Nicholas II though born into a royal dynasty was not a natural leader.
 He preferred the quiet of the countryside, walks, nature and reading.
-His German born wife loved her husband and children but was more autocratic and prouder.
+He also was a wonderful, devoted father and husband.
+His German born wife, Alexandra, also fiercely loved her husband and children.
+However, she was more autocratic and prouder.
 As such being German born and appearing haughty, Alexandra became very unpopular with the Russian people especially when she became close to the spiritual monk, Rasputin.

 WWI and then the Revolution

-Four sweet sisters
+Four sweet Romanov sisters

 Hemophilia, a German empress and a mad monk

-But the long-awaited son had inherited the deadly royal disease of hemophilia.
-This reality was to seal the Romanov’s fate.
-Though the family tried to hide this weakness from the world by withdrawing from public events, the truth finally came out as Alexey grew past babyhood.
 By then Rasputin was a frequent visitor as he could heal the boy’s bleeds when they occurred.
 Injuries easily happened due to normal little boy bumps during play.
 A frail heir, a mad monk, a German empress; it was not a combination to endear the family to the Russian population.
-Besides they were at war with Germany and the people were hungry and fearful of the progress of the war.
+Besides they were at war with Germany, Alexandra’s homeland.
+The people were also hungry and fearful of the progress of the war.

-Despite their royal birth, the Romanov sisters had not enjoyed a life of opulence, gala events and public adoration.
-On the contrary, their young lives had been spent mostly at the Alexander Palace doing lessons and caring for their ailing mother and brother.
-Alexandra was not a well woman.
+Their mother, Alexandra was not a well woman.
 She long suffered from neuralgia, sciatica and headaches and then had heart problems too.
-More often than not, she did not attend royal functions with her husband.
+She often did not attend royal functions with her husband because of these issues.
 Olga and later Tatiana attended instead.
 This was unusual and talked about in unflattering terms.
 Alexandra’s absence was seen as haughtiness.
-She was not the empress of her people.
+She was not a much-loved empress of the Russian people.

 The sisters liked soldiers not princes

-For a while in their later teen years the older two grand duchesses, Olga and Tatiana attended balls and soirees and the peopled loved them.
+For a while, in their later teen years, the older two grand duchesses, Olga and Tatiana attended balls and soirees.
+The Russian people loved them.
 They were beautiful and gracious to all.
-By the time Olga was 18, there were moves to marry her with Prince Carol of Romania.
+By the time Olga was 18, there was talk of marrying her to Prince Carol of Romania.
 The families met at the Crimea where they loved to go each summer.
-However, Olga’s parents left the decision to Olga.
-They wanted her to marry for love as they had.
-Olga did not fancy Prince Carol nor he, her.
-Carol preferred her pretty jolly young sister, Maria.
-But Maria was too young at the time to marry.
-So, nothing eventuated.

-What were the Romanov sisters like?
+What were the tragic Romanov sisters like?

-So what were these Romanov girls like?
+So, what were these Romanov girls like?
 As you can see from the photo on the cover of Helen Rappaport’s book, Olga had a wide, pretty face and Tatiana, the beauty, a more delicate appearance like her mother.
 Tatiana’s eyes were beautiful, and her heart shaped face made her very noticeable as a beauty.
 She was a devoted daughter and nurse and very organized.
 Her mother relied on her abilities.
 Olga could be moody, perhaps understandably as she was denied a normal life for a young woman of her time.
 Palace life was isolating and denied her socialization with other young people especially men of her age.

 Olga, the eldest

-By 20, she should have been married but offers from royal princes did not come.
+By 20, Olga should have married but offers from royal princes did not come.
 By then the war raged and it was not the time to ally with mighty Russia.
-Besides by then the riyal houses of Europe were aware of the presence of the deadly hemophilia in the Romanov family and they didn’t want it in theirs.
-Modern DNA analysis of the Romanov sister’s remains proves that only Anastasia the youngest was a carrier.
-They need not have feared but they did.
-Olga remained with her sisters and parents until 22, the age of her death by firing squad.
+Besides by then the royal houses of Europe were aware of the presence of the deadly hemophilia in the Romanov family.
+They did not want it in their own.
+Modern DNA analysis of the Romanov sister’s remains proves that only Anastasia, the youngest was a carrier.
+They need not have feared, but they did.
+This was natural as there is no cure for haemophilia.

-The younger sisters, Maria and Anastasia had more solid builds than their slender older sisters.
+The younger sisters, Maria and Anastasia, had more solid builds than their slender older sisters.
 Maria had a sweet, happy nature and a lovely smile and eyes.
 Anastasia the youngest was the plainest looking and a precocious child.
-She was inattentive to lessons, cheeky and at times disrespectful. her tutors had a hard time with her.
+She was inattentive to lessons, cheeky and at times disrespectful.
+Her tutors had a hard time with her.
 But she did enliven the family gatherings.
 During the last days of imprisonment in Siberia, it was Anastasia who cheered the freezing government prison house with her charades and one act plays.

-One of the last sisterly sessions of camaraderie was sewing the royal jewels into their dresses to secure them from looting by the Red Guards at the final prison house.
-It was these hidden jewels that made the bullets ricochet around the basement where they were shot.
-These last remnants of the glorious reign of the Romanovs prevented a swift death for the girls.
 Instead, they suffered in terror as rounds of bullets flew around the bunker, injuring but not killing them.
-In the end, bayonets were used to kill the innocent young Romanov sisters.
-An end not fitting for their status nor kind, innocent souls.
-It was this terrible fate that ended the reign of the tragic Romanovs.
+In the end, the assassins used bayonets to kill the innocent young Romanov sisters.
+An end not fitting for their status nor their kind, innocent souls.
+It was this terrible savage act that ended the reign of the tragic Romanov sisters.
 Why didn’t anyone save the Romanovs?
-Read this previous blogsto discover.
+Read this previous blog to discover.

 Joni Scott is an Australian author with four published books.
 Whispers through Time and Time Heal my Heart are historical fiction and set in the early 1900s around the era of WWI.
 The Last hotel and Colour Comes to Tangles are contemporary fiction and set in exotic locations.
 Visit her website at joniscottauthor.com.